48th Police Precinct Station

-at 8:30 PM on the evening of July 29, 1912.

-It was formerly used by the New York City Police Department, but ceased use as a police station in the 1970s.
+It was formerly used by the New York City Police Department.
+Police Lieutenant Charles Becker was arrested there for the murder of gambler Herman Rosenthal in 1912.
+The building ceased use as a police station in the 1970s.
 As of June 2010, it was occupied by Sharon Baptist Headstart.

 It was listed on the National Register of Historic Places in 1983.